Gary Phillips (English footballer)

-Gary Christopher Phillips (born 20 September 1961) is a footballer coach and former player who played as a goalkeeper.
-He is academy head of goalkeeping at Watford.
+Gary Christopher Phillips (born 20 September 1961) is an English football coach and former goalkeeper.
+He is the head of academy goalkeeping at Watford Football Club.

-Phillips started his career as a schoolboy at Southampton before moving to non-League Chalfont St Peter in 1978.
-He moved to Brighton & Hove Albion the same year.
-Phillips joined West Bromwich Albion in 1979, but failed to make an appearance and decided to sign for Barnet in 1981.
-Eventually he was sold to Brentford for £5,000.
-He then joined Reading, where he was loaned out to Barnet and Hereford United.
+Phillips started his career as a schoolboy at Southampton in 1976.
+He played at the senior level from 1978 to 2000 at various teams including Barnet, Brentford, and Reading.
+Philips was voted as Player of the Year for Barnet in 1982, 1984 and 1993 and helped them gain promotion to the Football League in 1991.
+Philips was also player-manager at Barnet Aylesbury United, and Hemel Hempstead Town.

-Phillps permanently rejoined Barnet in 1989, where he became player-manager in 1993.
-Thereafter, he took on the role of player-manager at Aylesbury United from March 1996 to November 1997 and from October 1999 to November 2001.
-In the intervening period, Phillips played for Aldershot Town.

-Phillips had stints managing teams at Hemel Hempstead Town in 2001 and Grays Athletic in the 2008–09 season.
-He returned to Hemel Hempstead Town in October 2009, before being sacked in March 2010.
-He has since worked as a goalkeeping coach at both Barnet and Stevenage.
+His coaching career included spells at numerous clubs including Grays Athletic, Hemel Hempstead Town, and Stevenage, as well as multiple returns to Barnet.
+Philips joined Watford as academy head of goalkeeping for the start of the 2022–23 season.

 Playing career

 Early career

 Phillips started his footballing life as a centre forward until the age of 13 when he played as goalkeeper for his school team.
 He represented the South East Schools football team and was invited to join Watford on trial.
 In 1976, he signed schoolboy terms with Southampton, where he played for two years.
 He then moved on to play for Chalfont St Peter in non-League, before signing non-contract terms with Brighton & Hove Albion in early 1978 where he stayed for eight months.